-Hike the historic Inca Trail in about 6 hours.
+- Hike the historic Inca Trail in only six hours

 Day 1: Cusco – Km 104 – Wiñay Wayna – Machu Picchu

 On the first day, we will pick you up from your hotel/hostel in Cusco.
-You will then have a one and a half hour bus journey until we arrive at the town of Ollantaytambo.
-From here, you will take an early morning train through the picturesque valleys until we reach Km 104, located at an elevation of (2,200m/7,2600ft).
-At Km 104, we begin our trek.
-You will cross over the Vilcanota River via a beautiful bridge and arrive at Chachabamba, the first Inca ruin on our trek.
+You will then have a one and a half hour bus journey to the town of Ollantaytambo.
+From here, you will take an early morning train through the picturesque valleys to the trailhead at Km 104, located at an elevation of 2,200m/7,2600ft.
+To begin our trek, we will cross over the Vilcanota River via a beautiful bridge and arrive at the Inca ruins at Chachabamba.

-The trek continues on an ascending path into a forest.
-Here you will reach a magnificent waterfall and shortly afterwards you will arrive at the Inca ruins of Wiñay Wayna, meaning: “Forever Young”.
-Here you will have lunch before continuing the journey to Inti Punku, “Sun Gate”, where you will have your first impressive view of Machu Picchu, at (2,700m/8,858ft).
-After taking in the spectacular view, you will board a bus to the town of Aguas Calientes where you will spend the night.
+After Chachabamba, the trail ascends through a forest until you reach a magnificent waterfall and the Inca ruins of Wiñay Wayna soon after.
+Wiñay Wayna means “forever young” and is considered one of the Inca Trail´s most beautiful archeological sites.
+You will have lunch among the ruins before continuing to Inti Punku, the “Sun Gate”, where you will have your first impressive view of Machu Picchu at 2,700m/8,858ft.
+After taking in the spectacular view, you will board a bus down to the town of Aguas Calientes where you will spend the night.

 Day 2: Aguas Calientes – Machu Picchu – Cusco

-After breakfast, our guide will pick you up from your hostel/hotel and lead you to the bus station where you will board a bus to Machu Picchu.
-At Machu Picchu, you will have a 2 hour walking tour of this mysterious city, followed by free time for your own exploration.
-In this time you can also choose to climb Huayna Picchu or Machu Picchu Mountain if you have booked a ticket ahead of time.
+After breakfast, our guide will pick you up from your hostel/hotel and lead you to the bus station, where you will board a bus back up to Machu Picchu for a two hour walking tour of this mysterious city, followed by free time for your own exploration.
+In this time, you can also choose to climb Huayna Picchu or Machu Picchu Mountain if you have booked a ticket in advance.
 Once you have completed your tour of Machu Picchu, you will take the bus to Aguas Calientes, where you can stop for lunch.
-Finally, after an amazing trek, you will go to the train station to take the train for your return trip to Cusco.
+Finally, after an amazing two days, you will go to the train station to board your return train to Cusco.

 US $384.99 per person